 Appraisal and Valuation: When sales are kept off the MLS, local agents and appraisers have a less complete picture of comparable sales, making accurate valuations harder for everyone involved.
 Market visibility ensures that the sale price can be accurately justified.

-For a seller in Northwest Bergen County looking to achieve the absolute highest return on their investment, the work and preparation for the open market are not burdens.
+For a seller in Ridgewood, Glen Rock, Allendale and Wycoff looking to achieve the absolute highest return on their investment, the work and preparation for the open market are not burdens.
 It’s the guarantee that the sellers did not leave money on the table.
 By prioritizing convenience and privacy over market transparency, sellers risk leaving a substantial premium on the table.

-According to NJMLS (New Jersey Multiple Listing System) statistics for 2025, homes in Ridgewood and Northwest Bergen County on average homes over $1 Million close 100% of the time at or above list price due to intense buyer competition confirming a listing shared on the MLS is the best strategy to maximize the sale price of a luxury home.
+According to NJMLS (New Jersey Multiple Listing System) statistics for 2025, homes in towns like Ridgewood, Glen Rock, Allendale and Wyckoff over $1 Million on average close 100% of the time at or above list price due to intense buyer competition confirming a listing shared on the MLS is the best strategy to maximize the sale price of a luxury home.